GrammaTech/gtirb/doc/general/ByteInterval.md

 - The **contents** have the following requirements.
-  - There must be functionality for reading and writing the length of the **contents** byte array (the *initialized size*).
-Writing must resize the byte array, either by truncation or by zero-padding.
   - The size of **contents** must be less than or equal to the size of the **ByteInterval**.
   - If the size of a **ByteInterval** is changed to a value that is